 Unlawful Carrying of Weapons

-A person commits an offense if the person intentionally, knowingly, or recklessly carries on or about his or her person a handgun and is not on the person's own premises or premises under the person's control; or inside of or directly en route to a motor vehicle that is owned by the person or under the person's control.
-Penal Code 46.02(a)
+- Is not on the person's own premises or premises under the person's control; or inside of or directly en route to a motor vehicle that is owned by the person or under the person's control.

 A person commits an offense if the person: